 6. Beware of Scams

-- No audited or independently verifiable performance data.
+- No audited or independently verifiable performance information.

-Prefer channels with transparency, proof of results, and accessible support.
+Prioritize channels that provide transparency, accessible proof of results, and responsive support.

 7. Stay Updated With Market News